 Northants a 'different club' in promotion year

-Chief executive David Smith believes Northants had become a "very different" club in its pursuit of promotion to Division One.
+Chief executive David Smith believes Northants had become a "very different" club in its pursuit of

 The Wantage Road side secured second place in Division Two on Wednesday.